MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: MAGPIE

-\end{theorem} The proof of this theorem appears in Appendix~\ref{app:proof_coarse_grid_update}.
-First, we state Proposition~\ref{prop:multigrid_convergence} showing a specific form under which the coarse-grid update is a descent direction.
-Then we show that the coarse-grid update in Eqn.~\eqref{eqn:coarse_proximal} indeed falls into that form.
 Whenever a model is represented on both fine and coarse grids, parameters fixed on the fine grid must have consistent counterparts on the coarse grid.
-We show below that, with $\bm{W}_{\bm{z}},\bm{W}_{\mathcal{R}},\bm{W}_{\bm{u}}^H$ designed as in Eqn.~\eqref{eqn:def_weights}, the regularization term can be transferred automatically between levels, requiring no manual tuning for the coarse-grid regularization term $\bm{u}_H$.
+We show below that, with $\bm{W}_{\bm{z}},\bm{W}_{\mathcal{R}},\bm{W}_{\bm{u}}^H$ designed as in Eqn.~\eqref{eqn:def_weights}, the regularization vector can be transferred automatically between levels, requiring no manual tuning for the coarse-grid regularization vector $\bm{u}_H$.